sixnathan/constellations/README.md

 - **(b)** the number of symbols placed for the example configuration.
 - **(c)** the number of examples given to us.

-my strategy for solving this meant that (a) did not matter too much, but i made it 6x6 for simplicity.
+my strategy for solving this meant that (a) did not matter too much.

 i am not totally sure, but i guess that the rule may be more or less obvious depending on (b), but it is not standard: i.e. more symbols = more obvious, or more symbols could = less obvious. the rule would determine which.